 Bushnell arrived about the end of January, and on Monday, March 23rd, 1752, he published the very first issue of the Halifax Gazette, recognized as Canada's first newspaper.

-So far as it is known, the Halifax paper is the 3rd oldest on the North American continent.
+So far as it is known, the Halifax paper is also the 3rd oldest on the North American continent.

 Authoritative sources agree that the earliest newspaper in the American colonies was "Publick Occurences" published on September 25, 1690.